the most common personal branding mistakes

 (and how to avoid them!)

-Okay party people, I am FIRED UP today so buckle your cute buns in and get ready to talk about some personal branding mistakes and how to prevent them in your own business!
+Okay party people, I am FIRED UP today so buckle your cute buns in and get ready to learn the five most common personal branding mistakes & how to avoid them as you build your own unique brand!

 Most days I wish I could grab the branding industry by its contrived corporate collar and just give it a good, old-fashioned, wtf-have-you-done shake.
 It’s all become so frustratingly convoluted, hasn’t it?
 What a brand even is, why the hell having one even matters, finding the fickle line between being strategic and being authentic.